-The sheer amount of data available through most BI systems begs for the inclusion of a search interface on most table layouts.
-Requiring users to hunt for specific entries can often be easily avoided with a search interface that is surprisingly missing from many large implementations.
+The sheer amount of data available through most BI systems begs for column and row sorting on most table layouts.
 While massive tables can be displayed, requiring users to scroll excessively should be avoided.
 If scrolling is unavoidable, make sure that titles and headers are locked so that users can immediately see what the entry is associated with.
+If you must include large tables in OBI dashboards, render them in BI Publisher and preserve their titles so that users can scroll through them.
+Avoid horizontal scrolling (use column selectors instead).
 Many tables suffer from the display of too much detail.
 Particularly for budgets and forecasts when future values are estimates, excessive detail not only clutters the interface, it implies a level of precision that cannot exist.

 Conditional formatting asks the system to apply a format such as a background color to a table cell based on the results.
 This can vastly improve the user's ability to recognize a significant value as color draws the eye very effectively.
 However, a screen of blaring colors does little to impart meaning.
 The sparing use of soft colors can more easily attract attention to a particular value than can a screen of bright colors.
 Conditional formatting is especially powerful for data exploration when users are looking for anomalies or for patterns in the data.
-Be sure to logically sort both columns and rows in tables (avoid alphabetical sorts as they generally have no relationship to the data) when designing these "heat map" types of tables.
 Regular reports can often be improved by removing colors that do not highlight extraordinary information.
 It is best to avoid putting any text in color as it is more difficult to read.